 Rand says you will, no matter what, indeed, feel something.
 But what you feel—her word—is up to you.
+You can control, say, if you’ll be ecstatic from seeing a great heroic achievement or, as a random example, if you’ll be ecstatic over seeing a slave owner whipping his slaves.
+(P.S.
+It’s not a random example: see We the Living.)
 You can control what will give you “joy or pain,” what you will “love or hate,” and “desire or fear.”
 I’m directly quoting her here.

-To get very specific, the Objectivist view on emotions is that same way you learn to walk, which becomes automatic and performed at the call of the mind, so you can—nay, you must—make your emotions behave as you want.
-Your only choice, according to Rand, is whether you take control of this process or let it happen haphazardly.
+The explicit Objectivist view on emotions is that, in the same way you learn to walk, which becomes automatic and performed at the call of the mind, so you can—nay, you must—make your emotions behave as you want.
+Anything else can result in sadistic things like enslavement or irrational things like family picnics.
+Your only choice, according to Rand, a fiction writer, is whether you take control of this process or let it happen haphazardly.
+She writes,

 The enormously powerful integrating mechanism of man’s consciousness is there at birth; his only choice is to drive it or be driven by it.
 (Philosophy and a Sense of Life, 27)

-This is the relationship between the subconscious and the conscious according to Rand.
+This is the relationship between the subconscious and the conscious, according to Rand.
 Either drive the subconscious or it drives you.
-She calls those who don’t take the reins to control this process as having a “soul like a shapeless piece of clay” (26).
+It’s extremely Freudian: a person’s unconscious is a dark, abysmal place that you best not go, except to tame.
+She accuses those who don’t take the reins over this process, in which they control their inner functions, as having a “soul like a shapeless piece of clay” (26).
+Ouch.

 The best metaphor I can give for the Objectivist view on emotions is that emotions are seen as like a wild horse that will indeed buck around no matter what.
 They are seen as wild and unreliable—possibly dangerous.
 Thus, you have to go in and discipline them.
 It is perhaps best summed up by what an Objectivist wrote to me once,